-Students more engaged, attentive during outdoor lessons: study
+Students more engaged, attentive during outdoor lessons: Study

 The number of times the teacher had to redirect a student's attention to their work was roughly halved immediately after an outdoor lesson.

 "Our teachers were able to teach uninterrupted for almost twice as long at a time after the outdoor lesson.
-And we saw the nature effect with our skeptical teacher as well," Kuo said.
-PTI SNE MHN MHN .
+And we saw the nature effect with our sceptical teacher as well," Kuo said.